 With the two types of insurance being very popular among Medicare beneficiaries, how do you choose which type of coverage is right for you?

 Here are a few factors you can consider when deciding.

 The average monthly premium for a Medicare Advantage plan in 2023 is $17.60.3

 You’ll also still pay your Medicare Part B premium in addition to your Medicare Advantage plan premium.

-The average monthly premium for a Medicare Supplement Insurance plan in 2019 was $125.93.4
+The average monthly premium for the popular Medicare Supplement plan G in 2022 was $137.42.4

 Some people may choose to enroll in a Medicare Supplement Insurance plan so they can save money on their out-of-pocket Medicare costs.
 Medicare Supplement Insurance is accepted by any health care provider who also accepts Medicare.